ankkho/serverless-folder-structure/README.md

 # serverless-folder-structure
-> A simple folder structure for serverless apps which allows you to add middleware functions for each handler function.
+> A simple folder structure for serverless apps which allows you to add middleware functions for each lambda handler.

 ### lib